aasisodiya/general/git/README.md

 # (END) press q to terminate command
 ```

-Command to create a repository, one time command, created by admin user
+### Command to create a repository

+It is a one time command, and repo is created by admin user

 ```powershell
 git init
 # Initialized empty Git repository in C:/Users/akash/Documents/GitHub/temp/.git/
 ```

-Command to add the file to staging area
+### Command to add the file to staging area

 ```powershell
 # Command to add single file